Nighttime used to be mine.

 Now it is your body against mine, radiating heat like a flame, when did I give you the last dose of medicine?

-Now it is a thump, a body on the floor not used to a bed.
+Now it is a thump, a body on the floor that is not used to a bed.

-Now it is your breath on my face, willing my eyes open with its rhythm.
+Now it is your breath on my face, willing my eyes to open.

 Now it is whispers in the dark, a glass of water, please, just one.